adamgallas/llama-fpga/README.md

 4. **Prefill Phase Not Accelerated**

    Currently, only the **decoding phase** is implemented in hardware.
-   The **prefill stage** is executed token-by-token on the CPU, resulting in slow initialization when the input context is long.
+   The **prefill stage** is executed token-by-token reusing the decode accelerator, resulting in slow initialization when the input context is long.

 5. **Context Length Limitation**